-There are three parts to shish barak, so the ingredients have been broken into those three parts below.
+There are three parts to this shish barak recipe, so the ingredients have been broken into those three parts below.

 Shish Barak Dumpling Dough

-- Flour: I usually a mix of wholewheat and regular flour but you can use either.
+- Flour: I usually a mix of whole wheat and all purpose flour, but you can use either.

 - Yeast: A key ingredient to get the perfect dough.

 - Warm Water: To help knead the flour mixture and bind it together.

 - Vegetable oil: Super important to create the perfect dough.
 I use canola oil but you can substitute it for any other vegetable oil (sunflower/corn).

 - Sugar: Yep, just a teeny bit of sugar brings out the best flavor when it comes to making the dumpling dough.

 - Eggs: I use one egg in this recipe, it's a key ingredient in making the shish barak dumpling dough.

 Shish Barak Meat Filling

 - Butter: Just a tad does wonders here.
 You can also substitute olive oil.

-- Ground beef: This kind of meat is perfect for this recipe.
-Some people like to use ground lamb meat, but I prefer beef.
+- Ground beef: Some people like to use ground lamb meat, but I prefer ground beef.

 - Onions: Chopped onions are essential in this filling.
 The best onions for this recipe are brown onions, white onions, yellow onions, or sweet onions.

 - Allspice: A dash of allspice brings out so much flavor.

-- Ground cinnamon: Yep, it might come as quite the shock.
+- Ground cinnamon: Yep, it might come as quite a shock.
 However, cinnamon adds such an incredible flavor kick.
 Remember that a little goes a long way.

 - Salt: A small dash (don't overdo it because there's a bit of salt in the dough and the yogurt mixture).